On-Going Cycle of Assessment and Institutional Improvement

 Nationally, much emphasis is being given to liberal education – a holistic education that meshes work in a major with a general education/liberal arts curriculum.
 LEAP (Liberal Education and America’s Promise), an initiative of the Association of American Colleges and Universities (AAC&U), offers numerous resources for university administrators and faculty members, and Bellarmine University recently sent a 5-member team to an AAC & U Institute on General Education.
 Bellarmine is also a participant in the Pathways Project of the Council of Independent Colleges.

-In the 2012-13 academic year, faculty and administrators involved with these initiatives will be working with Dr. Graham Ellis (Assistant VP for Academic Affairs, firstname.lastname@example.org) to engage the faculty at large and students in a review of Bellarmine University’s general education curriculum.
+In the 2013-14 academic year, faculty and administrators continue to be involved with these initiatives.
+They will be working with Dr. Graham Ellis (Assistant VP for Academic Affairs, email@example.com) to engage the faculty at large and students in a review of Bellarmine University’s general education curriculum.

-For information on university assessment protocols or the three initiatives noted above, contact Dr. David Mahan (email@example.com) or Dr. Graham Ellis (firstname.lastname@example.org).
+For information on university assessment protocols or these initiatives noted above, contact Mike Rudolph (firstname.lastname@example.org) or Dr. Graham Ellis (email@example.com).